 3. Construct an overall theme around your content.

-It is important to develop an overall theme for your content for a certain time period.
+It is important to develop a central theme for your content for a certain time period.
 Theming—or the use of an overarching framework that creates a holistic and integration organization around one theme or topic—can help with the development of your content portfolio.
-A theme can help your team (and your audience) understand how all of the content your organization produces ties together.
+A theme can help your team (and your audience) understand how all the content your organization produces ties together.

 4. Determine where your content marketing capabilities stand today.

 In order to understand where your company is going with its content marketing efforts, you should know where your organization is today.
-Determine where it lies on Altimeter Group‘s content marketing maturity model and/or perhaps build your own maturity model specific to your organization.
-This model can be helpful in communicating to your organization, especially the C-suite, where your company stands today and where you are going in the future.
-For example, your content marketing efforts may already be taking place but they may be siloed throughout different departments or individuals.
+Determine where it lies on Altimeter Group‘s content marketing maturity model, and/or build a maturity model specific to your organization.

 5. Create a vision for what the future will look like.